k-pop

 K-pop PR with Editorial Power

-Every campaign is shaped by deep editorial knowledge, a critical understanding of K-pop fandom dynamics, and a track record of placing artists with the publications that actually move the needle.
+Every campaign is shaped by deep editorial knowledge, a critical understanding of K-pop fandom dynamics, and a track record of placing artists with the publications that actually move the needle in European markets.

 Select Artist Placements

-• Wonderland: TOMORROW X TOGETHER (TXT), aespa, ATEEZ, WONHO, tripleS, CRAVITY, xikers
+• Wonderland: TOMORROW X TOGETHER (TXT), aespa, TAEMIN, ATEEZ, WONHO, tripleS, CRAVITY, xikers

 • Pop Crave: P1Harmony, STAYC, XDINARY HEROES